Proceedings of the IEEE: Journal content

 The journal offers applications-oriented coverage that goes beyond the traditional boundaries typically found in other journals.

-Special Issues and Regular Papers
+Special issues and regular papers

 The journal publishes approximately ten Special Issues and two regular paper issues per year.

 Special Issues are led by distinguished Guest Editor teams and contain articles from leading experts in the technology area being covered.
 They serve as a guide to the state-of-the-art and are highly valued by the core research community as well as specialists in other areas.

 Regular Paper Issues consist of three to four papers on more focused topics, giving readers background and insight into emerging areas.

 Abstracting and indexing

 This journal is indexed by the following services: